Over the past two years, bishops have debated, reflected and fervently prayed about the future of The United Methodist Church.

 The entire gathering will require only five or six different presiding officers, the New York Conference's Bishop Thomas J. Bickerton told his fellow bishops.
 Bickerton represents the bishops on the Commission on General Conference, the group that plans the big meeting.

 Deciding which bishops actually end up presiding is the job of the General Conference

 “We’re trying to build a team among the 23 so that we can work together to build a common sense of purpose and a common way of presiding,” Bickerton said.
 “How can we corporately deal with disruptions, for example?
 How can we corporately deal with ruling on questions of what’s in harmony?
 These are the conversations we’re having.”

 General Conference delegates from around the globe will only have three days to complete their legislative work.
 The first day — when people arrive from around the globe and possibly deal with travel delays — delegates will spend largely in prayer.

 The next day, Sunday, Feb.
-24, delegates will seek to determine which of the multiple plans the majority wants to refine.
+24, with bishops presiding, delegates will seek to determine which of the multiple plans the majority wants to refine.